named-data/PyNDN2/README.md

 The API follows the NDN Common Client Library API also used by ndn-cpp (C++) and ndn-js (JavaScript).
 See http://named-data.net/doc/ndn-ccl-api .

-Since PyNDN 2.0 conforms to the new Common Client Library API, applications written in pre-2.0 version of PyNDN need to be upgraded.
+Since PyNDN 2.0 conforms to the new Common Client Library API, applications written in the pre-2.0 version of PyNDN need to be upgraded.